burningmantech/django-runtime-tags/README.rst

 You will need to have your credentials added to the github access list by someone from Burning Man tech.

-Add the context processor to the settings.py file:
+Add the app and context processor to the settings.py file:

 ::

+    INSTALLED_APPS = (
+        ...,
+        'django_runtime_tags',
+        )

     TEMPLATE_CONTEXT_PROCESSORS = (
         ...,